-Resources-For Sabbath School and personal ministries resources, see Notes, #14, p.
-176.
+Resources-For Sabbath School and personal ministries resources, see Notes, #15, pp. 182-183.

 Personal Ministries

 Personal ministries provides resources and trains members to unite their efforts with those of the pastor and officers in soul-winning service.
 It also has primary responsibility for programs assisting those in need.